 STEP Alpine 2019 Sessions Recap

 A well-attended and lively STEP Alpine Conference recently wrapped up at the Congress Center, Kursall, in Interlaken, Switzerland.
-Both Martine Rhoda, Director of European Development, and Greg Crawford, President of Alliance Trust Company of Nevada, attended the two-day event.
+Several members of Alliance Trust Company of Nevada attended the two-day event.

 STEP Alpine Highlights

 After the opening remarks and welcoming the Keynote speaker, Elhad As Sy, Secretary General, International Federation of Red Cross and Red Crescent Societies took the stage.

 The Secretary-General reminded us all that global problems are much harder to solve in a fractured world, and that no one is truly isolated from global issues.

 Those unfortunate enough to be born in situations (and regions or countries) are suffering misfortune that is beyond their control.
 What they want is what we all want–and should collectively strive for–freedom from disease and stability and peace.

 These very basic desires are commonalities of humanity.
 The Secretary-General thanked the audience and those benefactors that the professionals in the audience represent for the continued support of these efforts.

 It was an inspiring beginning to the two-day affair.